pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 1. She bought *herself* a new dress.
 2. They are doing the homework by *themselves*.
 3. Don't hurt *yourselves* while playing.
-4. Rekha cleaned her romm by *herself*.
+4. Rekha cleaned her room by *herself*.
 5. He went to the market by*himself*.